 Start the process by researching cosmetic surgeons in your area who specialize in the procedure you’re interested in.
-Qualify the surgeon by making sure they’re board certified for that specialty/area of the body.
-If the surgeon has before and after pictures on his or her website, look through those to make sure they produce good results.
-You can also read the surgeon’s reviews on sites like Real Self, Facebook, and Healthgrades.
+Qualify the surgeon by making sure they’re board-certified for that specialty or area of the body.
+If the surgeon has before and after pictures on his or her website, look through those photos to make sure they produce good results.
+It is also recommended that you read the surgeon’s reviews on sites like Real Self, Facebook, and Healthgrades.

 Set up consultations with at least three surgeons